 Did you know that the only places in the world where bluebirds can be found are in North American and Bermuda?
 More songs and poems have been written about the bluebird than any other bird.
 It is associated with spring, love, and joy.
 It is a symbol commemorating marriages and anniversaries.
 It is a special messenger for contentment and health.

-I hope you enjoyed the fascinating information Charles shared as much as I did-and he's right about bluebird songs-Pap and Paul even sing one!
+I hope you enjoyed the fascinating information Charles shared as much as I did.
+He’s right about bluebird songs.
+Here’s Pap and Paul singing one.